johnfairh/Bebop/Fw2020/test/notes.md

 * Conditional content updates depending on language
 * Rechoosing active language from dropdown has no effect
 * Choosing inactive language updates chrome, URL, content

+# Search

+* Can't load index => error message in dropdown
+* As-type search on first char typed, max 10 items
+* Wide mode, menu:
+  * Item/parent horizontal, no borders
+  * Constant width of searchbar
+  * Just mashes up if you squeeze a wide one, no wrap
+* Narrow mode, menu:
+  * Item and parent on separate lines, border between entries
+  * Width max searchbar, but sized to widest entry
+* Matching prefix highlighted, hint slightly fainter
+* Mouseover menu, keys, Enter selects top choice
+* 'No matches' feedback when no matches
+* 'Loading' feedback while json loads, dunno how to test that
+* Not gonna try and specify lunr's algorithm